Policies

 Seismica offers a double anonymous peer review option.
 Authors who choose this option at submission will be given the same respectful consideration and will remain anonymous to the referees throughout the consideration process.
 The authors are responsible for anonymizing their manuscript accordingly (see the Submission and formatting checklist).
 This peer review mode can be chosen by notifying the Handling Editor in the 'Comments to the Editor' box of the submission system.

 Seismica uses a transparent peer-review system, where we publish the full editorial decisions, reviewer comments to the authors, and author rebuttal letters.
-Referees will be anonymous if the referees have not released their identities to the authors.
+Referees will be anonymous if the referees have not confirmed they would like to be identified to the authors.

 With the exception of Fast Reports, reviewers will be asked to return reviews in 4 weeks.
 The journal aims to return first decision in 8 weeks, but will not rush decisions at the expense of scientific process (e.g. giving reviewers more time in case of delays, requiring a third review if appropriate, or calling in a new reviewer in the case of non-response from a previously agreed reviewer).
 Fast Reports ask for reviews in 2 weeks and aim for a first decision in 4 weeks.
 There may be some delays in handling submissions during certain holiday seasons (for example during late December to early January).